stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 Instead, you would set up your _channel class_ so that the system will create and open the channels at the right time.

-## Become a developer
+### Become a developer

 At the moment, ThingPedia is still in closed beta.
 But you can request a developer account from [here](https://thingengine.stanford.edu/user/request-developer).
 Once you are approved by the ThingPedia administrators (you can check your status from [your profile page](https://thingengine.stanford.edu/user/profile)), you will be able to upload your own devices or accounts to ThingPedia and enable users to use it through Sabrina.

-## Looking for examples?
+### Looking for examples?

 Go to our [Github repository](https://github.com/Stanford-Mobisocial-IoT-Lab/thingpedia-common-devices) to see the device packages we developed, and observe these concepts in action.
 In addition, you can download the source code of any existing "supported interfaces" in
 [Developer Portal](https://thingengine.stanford.edu/thingpedia/devices).

+## Write Device Package

-## The layout of a Device package
+### The layout of a Device package

 The ThingPedia API assumes a precise layout for a device package, which must be a zip file containing exactly the JS files and the package.json,